Create a pre-order form that matches your branding

 - A discount on your product for those who pre-order it.
 This one applies if pre-ordering your products is not the only option for your customers

-- A limited-quantity discount would work best if your products are custom-made and therefore have to be pre-ordered.
+- If your products are custom-made and therefore have to be pre-ordered, a limited-quantity discount would work best.
 For example, you could offer a 15% discount to the first 50 pre-orders only

 - A free related product, or a gift of any kind.
 You can offer the freebie to all who pre-order your product or limit it to the first X number of pre-orders

 - Free shipping for all pre-orders or a limited number of them.
-Or, you could ship your products for free if the pre-order exceeds a certain value
+Or, you could ship your products for free if the pre-order exceeds a certain amount

 #2 Use scarcity or urgency tactics